-Google Analytics in the beginning is scary.
+Google Analytics, in the beginning, is scary.
 So many options, so much information – what is a bounce rate?!
 It’s all a little overwhelming, and if you don’t know where to start, you can either end up with a program installed on your blog that you don’t really know how to use, or really be missing out on some sweet information on your blog.
-To make things a little bit easier for Google analytic beginners, I’ve put together this super simple beginners guide to google analytics for bloggers.
+To make things a little bit easier for Google analytic beginners, I’ve put together this super simple beginner guide to google analytics for bloggers.

 Beginners Guide To Google Analytics For Bloggers